 Because you’re reading this, I know you understand that learning to love your body and choosing to create a healthier lifestyle is also caring for your soul.
 Appreciate that you are doing the best you can, that you keep going even when you feel discouraged, that you are learning to be gentle and forgiving with yourself.

 What practices have you adopted to care for your body and soul that you now honor faithfully?
 Do you give yourself time to do things you love?
 To create space for self-reflection?
 To take walks?
-Maybe this year you had a taste of what it means to love yourself and to listen to the guidance of your soul.
+To eat nutritious foods?
+Maybe this year, despite the challenges of the pandemic, you had a taste of what it means to love yourself and listen to the guidance of your soul.

 3. Gratitude for the extra weight you carry.

-Yes, I know… this may sound unusual, but you cannot release something you hate.
+Yes, I know… this may sound unusual, but you cannot release something that you hate.
 The energy of hate actually keeps you attached to your weight.
-Look at the extra weight you carry and let it go with love.
+Look at the extra weight you carry that you would like to release and let it go with love.

-Your extra weight is actually one of your most important teachers.
+Your weight is actually one of your most important teachers.
 What does it want to help you with?
-Maybe carrying that weight began because it was the only way you knew how to protect yourself from the world.
+Maybe carrying this weight began because it was the only way you knew how to protect yourself from the world when you were younger.
 But trust that you don’t need to be protected that way anymore.
 Maybe it is helping you learn to love yourself no matter what and to be more compassionate with yourself.
 Your extra weight is what led you to pay attention to what matters most—to lovingly care for yourself and your body—and for that you can be very grateful.

 4. Gratitude for your Higher Power.